 Your best course of action is to talk to a physician to determine what treatment options are right for you.
 If your spinal malalignment hasn’t responded to non-invasive procedures or where exaggerated curvatures lead to nerve compression, surgical reconstruction may be recommended to relieve pain and prevent ongoing problems.

-Dr. Arvind Ahuja will take the time to assess your symptoms and provide you with the full range of treatments available.
+Dr. Arvind Ahuja will take the time to assess your symptoms at one of his three southeast Wisconsin locations and provide you with the full range of treatments available.
 The staff at Neurosurgery and Endovascular Associates are hear to help!

 Call to Schedule an Evaluation: